-Without modern therapy, the disease has a dismal prognosis (63; 74; 34).
-An initial meta-analysis by Mhaskar and colleagues in 2009 showed only questionable value of autologous hematopoietic stem cell transplantation for amyloidosis, because the study had included noneligible candidates (97; 94).
-Later studies showed favorable outcomes for autologous hematopoietic stem cell transplantation, especially in patients with cardiac amyloidosis without advanced congestive heart failure (90).
+Without modern therapy, the disease has a dismal prognosis (61; 72; 34).
+An initial meta-analysis by Mhaskar and colleagues in 2009 showed only questionable value of autologous stem cell transplantation for amyloidosis, because the study had included noneligible candidates (95; 92).
+Later studies showed favorable outcomes for autologous stem cell transplantation, especially in patients with cardiac amyloidosis without advanced congestive heart failure (88).
 In fact, the major determinant of outcome in amyloidosis is the extent of cardiac involvement (31).
 On the other hand, the transplant-related mortality rate has been decreased to 1.1% since 2009 (39).
-Plerixafor definitely had a significant role on reduction of mortality rate in all eligible patients undergoing autologous hematopoietic stem cell transplantation (18).
-Survival rate was better at centers performing at least four autologous hematopoietic stem cell transplantations annually (23).
+Plerixafor definitely had a significant role on reduction of mortality rate in all eligible patients undergoing autologous stem cell transplantation (18).
+Survival rate was better at centers performing at least four autologous stem cell transplantations annually (23).

-Gertz and colleagues at the Mayo Clinic presented a series of 66 patients treated with autologous hematopoietic stem cell transplantation (38).
+Gertz and colleagues at the Mayo Clinic presented a series of 66 patients treated with autologous stem cell transplantation (38).
 Of the 66 patients, seven died during the follow-up period.
 The two-year actuarial survival was 70%.
 Patients with limited disease did best (91% survived for two years), whereas those with multiple organ involvement did the worst (33% of patients with three organ involvement and 0% of four organ involvement survived two years).
-Thus, early autologous hematopoietic stem cell transplantation in the first year for those with minimal organ involvement is now the treatment of choice if the patient qualifies (38; 19; 111; 10).Unfortunately, many patients by the time of diagnosis are too advanced to benefit from this treatment.
+Thus, early autologous stem cell transplantation in the first year for those with minimal organ involvement is now the treatment of choice if the patient qualifies (38; 19; 106; 10).Unfortunately, many patients by the time of diagnosis are too advanced to benefit from this treatment.
 Dispenzieri and colleagues found that only 234 of 1228 patients with amyloidosis satisfied eligibility criteria for transplantation (20).
-Diagnosis is delayed most (median 26 months) in patients with relatively pure neuropathies without significant organ failure, a group that is the most likely to benefit from autologous hematopoietic stem cell transplantation (63; 112; 119).
+However, the use of daratumumab combined with standard chemotherapy significantly improved hematologic response even in patients who are not eligible for autologous stem cell transplantation (56).